ThreeSixtyGiving/standard/documentation/individuals/publisher-guidance.md

     </table>
 </div>

-\* If the third parties with access to the data are covered by data sharing agreements, you can answer No.

 ### 360Giving Take Down Policy
 A fundamental aspect of publishing using the 360Giving Data Standard, and publishing open data in general, is that once the information is released it may be downloaded and used by anyone.